 During the Battle of Hill 70 and subsequent attack on Lens, six Canadians received the Victoria Cross for their actions of valour.

 Over the next ten days we will be posting in-depth accounts of each Victoria Cross recipient on the centenary date of their action.
+Click on an individual name to be taken to the account of their Victoria Cross.

 Private Harry Brown (10th Battalion CEF) – A messenger, Brown was badly injured and his partner runner killed while delivering a message on 17 August 1917.
 He continued on and delivered his message before fainting from loss of blood.
 Pte Brown died of his wounds the same day.